ElenaGlazoff/Website/README.md

 ##Website Theme Selection.
 For this project, I have chosen the theme "Cyber Threats in Australia" due to my strong interest in cybersecurity and the growing importance of understanding and addressing cyber risks within the Australian context.

 ##Important.
 This website must be built with only HTML/CSS/JavaScript.
-No NodeJS, React, VueJS, Bootstrap, etc.
+No use - NodeJS, React, VueJS, Bootstrap, etc.

 ##Website's address: https://elenaglazoff.github.io/Website/